List of awards and nominations received by Jesse Plemons

 The following is a list of awards and nominations received by American actor Jesse Plemons.
 Plemons has received various awards and nominations.
-For his work in television, he has received three Primetime Emmy Award nominations, two Screen Actors Guild Award nominations, winning the second, and three Critics' Choice Television Award nominations, including one win in 2016 for Fargo.
+For his work in television, he has received three Primetime Emmy Award nominations, four Actor Award nominations, winning the second, and two BAFTA nominations.

-In 2021, Plemons starred as a rancher in Jane Campion's The Power of the Dog.
+In 2021, Plemons starred as a rancher in Jane Campion's The Power of the Dog (2021).
 For his work, Plemons received a BAFTA nomination and an Academy Award nomination for Best Supporting Actor.

+For his performance as multiple people in the Yorgos Lanthimos anthology film Kinds of Kindness (2024), Plemons won the Cannes Film Festival Award for Best Actor and was nominated for the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy.
+For his portrayal of a conspiracy theory–obsessed beekeeper in Lanthimos's following film Bugonia (2025), he was once again nominated for the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy, as well as the Actor Award for Outstanding Performance by a Male Actor in a Leading Role and BAFTA Award for Best Actor in a Leading Role.